martinisoft/katacoda-scenarios/breaking-down-the-monolith/s1/step4.md

 ## Testing for Resiliance

 To make sure our new services work when the other teams perform their deploys, let's see what happens when things go wrong.
-Designing for resiliance is a major factor when breaking up applications and we're about to see that first hand.
+Designing for resilience is a major factor when breaking up applications and we're about to see that first hand.

 We're going to break a service by running the `break_service`{{execute}} command.
 When you do this, try to consider what your customers could or should be seeing once this drops.